ariellouise/Covid/README.md

 # Covid

 This is a CLI Data Gem created for Flatiron.
-This will be edited more later.

-What we want this CLI to do. --Give user a list of states they plan on visiting.
-Show user the confirmed cases for that state.
-Be able to narrow down  the state to the confirmed cases by county.
+This CLI app will give you the total cases, deaths, and recoveries of COVID-19 for all 50 US states via scraping of Worldometer website.

 ## Installation